ddj231/Handel/README.md

 ## Reassignment and Note Shifting

-Additionally variables which store Notelists can have their notes shifted left or right by a number of semitones.
+Variables which store Notelists can have their notes shifted left or right by a number of semitones.

 The following example reassigns (or shifts) ```mynotelist`` down/left by one semitone.
 Then up/right by two semitones.